INGREDIENTS FOR POTATO GNOCCHI

 Mix the ingredients gently, incorporating them together without overworking the dough. *Do not work the dough too hard, as though you’re kneading bread!

 Work it until you have a big dough form.
 Wrap that up and let stand for 20 minutes.

 The translation for Gnocchi in Italian is “little pillow.”
 Each gnocchi is meant to be a soft and light little pillow.
 If you mix the gnocchi too much or work it too hard, you won’t end up with a soft, light product; instead, it will be chewy and dense.

 CHEF MIKE’S 3-STEP GNOCCHI-GROOVING PROCESS

 This is where Chef Mike’s recipe gets a little different!
-Gnocchi Paddles are commonly used to cut off each gnocchi individually to give the all the pieces grooves that hold the sauce.
-This process takes a long time, so Chef Mike came up with a much more efficient gnocchi-grooving process…
+Gnocchi Paddles are commonly used to cut off each gnocchi individually to give all of the pieces grooves that hold the sauce.
+This process takes a long time, so Chef Mike created a more efficient gnocchi-grooving process…

 STEP 1: Dust your surface with flour.
 Cut out a piece of gnocchi dough and roll it out on your surface into ½ inch tube.
 Cut into 6-8 inch pieces.